sgetspent

 The putspent() function writes the contents of the supplied struct spwd

-*p as a text line in the shadow password file format to the stream fp.
+*p as a text line in the shadow password file format to stream.
+String

-String entries with value NULL and numerical entries with value -1 are
+entries with value NULL and numerical entries with value -1 are written

 The lckpwdf() function is intended to protect against multiple simulta-